zio/zio/docs/datatypes/core/runtime.md

     )
 ```

-Now we can run our effects using this custom runtime:
+Now we can run our effects using this custom `Runtime`:

 ```scala mdoc:silent:nest
 testableRuntime.unsafeRun(